EMUFest/emufest.github.io/it/2016-call/index.md

     - if pre-existing audio is needed, audio file with separate or interleaved tracks in WAV or AIFF format with 16 or 24 bit rate and 44100 Hz sampling rate;
     - live electronics works submitted without all software components for the functioning of the work will be discarded.

-For “Category 2” the conservatory will provide performers chosen amongst its faculty and selected graduate students.
+For **Category 2** the conservatory will provide performers chosen amongst its faculty and selected graduate students.
 Technical performers will be chosen among the students of the Electronic Music department.
 Should authors decide to use external performers they will have to bear all accommodation and travel costs, as well as any further expenses.

 For the instrumental ensemble a maximum of 7 performers might be chosen from the following: